Opioid Facts

 • Never take prescription opioids in greater amounts or more often than prescribed.

-• Always let your doctor know about any side effects or concerns you may have about using opioids.
+• Always let your healthcare provider know about any side effects and concerns you may have about using opioids.

 • Avoid taking opioids with alcohol and other substances or medications.
 It is very dangerous to combine opioids with other drugs, especially those that cause drowsiness like: